 An Advisor is designated for each student who is admitted to an art history graduate program.
 The Advisor will help guide the student in their choice of course work and preparation for the M.A.
 Research Paper and / or Ph.D.
 Dissertation.
 In preparation for the Candidacy Examination, an Examination Chair is designated.
 Typically, but not always, the Examination Chair continues to work with the student (now a Ph.D.
 Candidate) as their Dissertation Chair.
 The positions of Advisor, Examination Chair, and Dissertation Chair must be held by members of the standing faculty of the Department of the History of Art.
 In certain cases, members of the Graduate Group may serve as primary adviser for the major field or the dissertation, but not as the official chairs of those committees.
+In such cases, the official chair will be selected from among the History of Art standing faculty.

 The examination chair and exam committee should be identified by the beginning of the 3rd year; under normal circumstances, the Examination Chair continues as the Dissertation Chair; the Dissertation Committee should be established by 5th year.